Employee Records and Compensation

 Dunwoody will not retaliate against an employee for asserting the rights or seeking the remedies described above.
 The full text of Minnesota Statute Section 181.960 – 181.966 is available for review upon request.

 Employees have the right, under Minnesota law, to disclose their own wages and to discuss another employee’s wages which have been voluntarily disclosed by that employee.
 An employee does not, however, have the right to disclose wage information to a competitor of Dunwoody.

-Dunwoody shall not require an employee to agree to give up his or her wage disclosure rights as a condition of employment, to sign any document that purports to deny an employee his or her wage disclosure rights, or take any retaliatory or other adverse employment action against an employee for exercising his or her wage disclosure rights.
+Dunwoody shall not require an employee to agree to give up his/her/their wage disclosure rights as a condition of employment, to sign any document that purports to deny an employee their wage disclosure rights, or take any retaliatory or other adverse employment action against an employee for exercising their wage disclosure rights.

 A copy of Minn.
 Stat. § 181.172 can be obtained from Dunwoody upon request. § 181.172 permits a civil cause of action for a violation of the statute and, in any such action, the court may, if found appropriate, order job reinstatement, back pay, restoration of lost service credit, and the expungement of adverse records.

 If the regular payday occurs on a Saturday, Sunday, Friday holiday, or a federal holiday, employees will be paid on the last prior working day.
 Each paycheck will include earnings for all work performed through the end of the previous payroll period.
 An employee who discovers a mistake their paycheck, loses their paycheck, or has it stolen should notify the Payroll Department immediately.